Conviction: second-degree murder, arson, aggravated assault and burglary

 By the time that this case had been reopened in January 2006, the ATF investigative file had been destroyed as per “ATF regulation” because a suspect in the alleged arson had not been identified within five years of the crime.
 Additionally, portions of the original Pittsburgh police file had been lost.
 Despite the missing documentation, investigators did not begin the investigation anew, but instead took previous investigators’ conclusions and assumptions as fact.
 For example, investigators did not question or even seek confirmation of the original arson determination, despite the fact that this critical determination was made thirteen years earlier and fire investigation methodologies, like all evolving scientific practices, had continued to advance over the course of the next decade.
 Investigators also did not attempt to re-interview initial suspects or verify purported alibis or previous statements.
 Advertisements were placed in the Pittsburgh Tribune Review every two weeks requesting information.

-Sandra Evans saw one of the ads and told police that her brother, Sean, had information about the fire.
-Sean Evans testified that he immediately told fire personnel and law enforcement that he had seen Mr. Carnevale that night.
+Sandra Evans saw one of the ads and told police that her brother, Shane, had information about the fire.
+Shane Evans testified that he immediately told fire personnel and law enforcement that he had seen Mr. Carnevale that night.
 Evans testified at trial that each time he had spoken to police—the night of the fire, a few days later, a few years later, and finally in 2006—he had identified Daniel Carnevale by name.
 Original 1993 police reports, however, contradict Evans’s trial testimony.
 In fact, according to the original police reports taken the very night of the fire, Evans described an “unknown” white male and reported to at least three law enforcement officers that he “did not see the person’s face.”

 Based on Evans’s statement, police obtained a warrant.
 On August 12, Carnevale was arrested in El Dorado County while returning home from work.
 By this time, Carnevale had quit using drugs, had a job at a lumber mill and was married.
 He was brought back to Allegheny County and charged with three counts of second-degree murder, aggravated assault, arson and burglary.